Blood sugar control

 - Sometimes called Early onset diabetes or Juvenile diabetes, happens when the pancreas cannot produce insulin at all.
+This can happen due to auto immune diseases, where the immune system destroys the pancreas.
 As a result, blood sugar levels may shoot up after a meal rich in sugars and starch.

 Type 1 diabetes is treated through:

 - Insulin injections

 - Carefull monitoring of diet- Avoiding sugary foods, eating more fibre and starchy foods (low glycemic index foods) which digest slowly hence avoid a sugar rush.

 - happens later in adulthood and happens when the pancreas can't produce enough insulin or the liver and muscle cells do not respond to the insulin.i.e. insulin resistance.

 It is associated with these risk factors:

 - Over consumption of carbohydrates